 If you were a PIFP Fellow during recent years, this was your annual salary—and it had to buy housing, food, and all the necessities of life for the entire 12 months of the fellowship.

-PIFP is now nearing 10 years old and $20,000 doesn’t go as far as it used to.
+PIFP is now 10 years old, and $20,000 doesn’t go as far as it used to.
 So after years of holding the salary requirement for yearlong Fellows steady in order to protect the budgets of our partner organizations, we see a pressing need to increase that amount so we can continue to attract top Fellowship applicants.

 Your donation to PIFP can keep this “win-win” situation going for the next generation of CC grads.
 Thanks for your support!